Redocly/redocly-cli/docs/commands/bundle.md

 The `bundle` command first executes preprocessors, then rules, then decorators.

 :::success Tip
-To learn more about preprocessors, rules, and decorators, please refer to the [custom rules page](../resources/custom-rules.md).
+To learn more about preprocessors, rules, and decorators, refer to the [custom rules](../resources/custom-rules.md) page.
 :::

 ## Usage